danielyaghil/aws-helpers/docs/README.md

 - AWS_SECRET_ACCESS_KEY
 - AWS_REGION

+**Note**:

+- AWS_REGION can be overridden in code in constructor of each service helper (see [below](#region-override))
+- It is recommended for service to use IAM role instead of IAM usr security credentials where possible

 ### Singleton pattern

 The library uses the singleton pattern, so you can use the same instance of the service in your code.

-So to invoke specific service, you can use the following code:
+So to invoke specific helper, you can use the following code:

 ```javascript
 const { <PackageClient> } = require('@danielyaghil/aws-helpers');